 - Legal costs associated with the defence of claims made against you.

-Financial losses suffered by third parties as a result of:
+Financial losses suffered by third parties because of:

 - A breach of professional duty

 - Libel, slander or defamation.

 This is a brief overview of the policy only.
 Please refer to the policy wording below for full details of cover and exclusions.